Last Updated on February 8, 2026

 The wheel is 135m high so you can get some amazing views of London.
 The ride takes approximately 30 minutes.

-A cheaper way to get amazing views of London is the Emirates Air Line Cable Car.
+A cheaper way to get amazing views of London is the IFS Cloud Cable Car.
 It crosses the River Thames between Greenwich Peninsula and the Royal Docks, just five minutes from the O2 by North Greenwich tube station.

 There are some magnificent views of Canary Wharf and the O2.
 Cabins arrive every 30 seconds and the journey is 10 minutes each way.
 The only downside is that sometimes the queues are long.

 The Millennium Wheel and the Emirates cable car are just two ways to see amazing views of London.
-If your teen enjoys climbing heights to get experience stunning views, here are a couple more suggestions:
+If your teen enjoys climbing heights to experience stunning views, here are a few more suggestions:

 Visit the Sky Garden – an indoor garden on the top of a skyscraper.
 You can book a free ticket for a Sky Gardens visit here.

 The Shard – book at The Shard to experience London’s highest and best view.
-It’s 800 feet above the ground and the highest viewing platform in London.
+It’s 243 metres (800 feet) above the ground and the highest viewing platform in London.

 If your teen is a Harry Potter fan, experience a Harry Potter walking tour around London with a knowledgeable and enthusiastic guide.
 Discover Harry Potter filming sites and see parts of London that you wouldn’t discover by yourselves.